M-Groot7/MMRSUM-HMMRSUM/README.md

  Codemixed Hinglish Summarization:  Includes a dataset (HMMRSUM) specifically designed for summarizing discussions in Hinglish.
  Relevant-Cluster-based Multi-stage Summarization (RCMS):  A five-step approach that clusters comments based on relevance, selects the most pertinent images, and generates comprehensive textual summaries.

- Files
-1. clipscore_final_analysis.py
-   - This script is used for calculating the CLIPScore, which is essential for measuring the alignment between images and textual data in Reddit threads.
+1. The script is used for calculating the CLIPScore, which is essential for measuring the alignment between images and textual data in Reddit threads.
    - It processes text embeddings and image embeddings, computes the similarity score, and selects the most relevant images to be included in the final multimodal summary.

-2. complete_finalmodel.py
-   - This script contains the main model implementation for the multimodal summarization task.
+2. The script contains the main model implementation for the multimodal summarization task.
 It uses the RCMS approach to:
- - Cluster comments using RoBERTa-based sentence embeddings.
+ - Cluster comments using RoBERTa-based sentence embeddings and Agglomerative Clustering.
      - Generate a textual summary using a transformer model (BART).
      - Integrate both textual and image elements for a holistic summarization of Reddit threads.
    - The model is evaluated using ROUGE and BERTScore for text, and CLIPScore for text-image alignment.